-Any person, including a member of the public, is able to make a complaint about the provision of facilities or services that the Academy provides.
+Any person, including a member of the public, will be able to make a complaint about the provision of facilities or services that the academy provides.
 Complaints may also be made by a third party on behalf of a complainant, contingent on appropriate consent having been obtained to do so.
 All complaints made will be handled via the procedures outlined in this policy.

-The Academy will not normally investigate anonymous complaints.
+The academy will not normally investigate anonymous complaints.